JerrickLiu/PersonalWebsite/_projects/GradCAM.md

 base I worked with nor the datset.
 However, the code for GradCAM that I helped improve is all there.
 GradCAM is very useful explainable A.I. technique used to highlight the features of a iamge a neural network is looking at when performing image classification.
+In short, GradCAM essentially utilizes the gradients flowing [into the last convolutional layer of a CNN](https://machinelearningmastery.com/convolutional-layers-for-deep-learning-neural-networks/) for a certain class and performs a class activated mapping for that class to dispaly a "heatmap" of where the model is looking to make it's classification decision.
 I ran the code on a picture of myself to show a little demonstration (keep in mind there hasn't been any training done on classifying my face) and as you can it see it seems to be looking at the edges of my collar.